 From London to Lesbos

-The EU-sponsored refugee camp Moria in Greece is a sad place.
+Life in the EU-sponsored refugee camp Moria in Greece is precarious.
 Human rights organisations have repeatedly voiced their concerns on both the overcrowding and dire conditions in the camp (see, for example and this example).
 People that have already been traumatised from their past experiences and on their journeys to the island, develop further trauma in the camp.
 There is only limited access to basic services, while even the first appointment in people’s asylum cases may take ages – creating a situation of prolonged unsafety, uncertainty and insecurity.
 In such a context, children are particularly vulnerable.